 By LISA RATHKE, Associated Press

-BENNINGTON, Vt.
-(AP) — An ex-Vermont legislator who resigned after receiving racial threats was the victim of racial harassment and crimes but no charges will be filed because of free speech protections and insufficient evidence, Vermont Attorney General T.J.
-Donovan announced Monday.
+Bennington.”
+Donovan announced last month that Morris was the victim of racial harassment but no charges would be filed because of free speech protections and insufficient evidence.

 Less than a month later, police arrested the man accused of harassing Morris, a self-described White nationalist, on a charge that he possessed large capacity gun magazines, which are now illegal in Vermont.
 Max Misch, 36, pleaded not guilty on Thursday.

 “The Attorney General’s conclusions and public statements in this case have focused on the conduct of private citizens, while remaining silent on the actions and inactions of Bennington officials,” the NAACP and ACLU said in a joint statement, adding that the ACLU has a pending racial profiling lawsuit against the Bennington Police Department.